History of the Islamic Republic of Iran: Controversy about Iran's nuclear program

 After, in August 2005, Iran resumed converting raw uranium into gas, a necessary step for enrichment, the IAEA passed a resolution that accused Iran of failing to comply with the Nuclear Nonproliferation Treaty and called for the agency to report Iran to the UN Security Council.
 The timetable for the reporting, however, was left undetermined.
 Iran's stated position is that it is in full compliance with the Nuclear Nonproliferation Treaty, that it has allowed the IAEA inspections beyond what is required, and that it has no ambitions to build atomic weapons.

 In February 2004, elections, conservatives won control of parliament, securing some two-thirds of the seats.
 Many Iranians, however, were unhappy with the failure of the current parliament to achieve any significant reforms or diminish the influence of the hardliners.
 In mid-2004 Iran began resuming the processing of nuclear fuel as part of its plan to achieve self-sufficiency in civilian nuclear power production, stating that the negotiations with European Union nations had failed to bring access to the advanced nuclear technology that was promised.
 The action was denounced by the United States as one which would give Iran the capability to develop nuclear weapons.
 The IAEA said that there was no evidence that Iran was seeking to develop such arms.
 However, the IAEA also called for Iran to abandon its plans to produce enriched uranium.
 In November 2004, Iran agreed to suspend uranium enrichment but subsequently indicated that it would not be held to the suspension if the negotiations the EU nations failed.

 During an October 2013 meeting, however, Iran agreed, in negotiations with several Western European nations, to toughen international inspections of its nuclear installations.
 Nonetheless, the international community continued to express concerns over Iran's nuclear program.
 At least five Iranian nuclear scientists during 2010 and 2011 had been killed, by unknown attackers.

 Economy

-Ahmadinejad's populist economic policies of cheap loans for small businesses, and generous subsidies on petrol and food were helped by soaring petroleum export revenues until the Global financial crisis of 2008.
+Ahmadinejad's populist economic policies of cheap loans for small businesses, and generous subsidies on petrol and food were helped by soaring petroleum export revenues until the Great Recession.